sbelharbi/bah-dataset/README.md

 ## <a name='splits-bah'> *BAH* dataset: Splits </a>
 We provide *BAH* dataset splits for both scenarios:
-- Supervised learning: at video and level are located at [dataset-splits](./dataset-splits).
+- Supervised learning: at video and frame level are located at [dataset-splits](./dataset-splits).
-- Domain adaptation: comming up soon.
+- Domain adaptation: coming up soon.

 ## <a name='reqs'> Installation of the environments
 ```bash